dfeneyrou/palanteer/README.md

    - Coroutines

 In some cases, a manual instrumentation which enhances or replaces the automatic one is desired. <br/>
-The example below is such an equivalent of the C++ one above but in Python:
+The example below is an equivalent of the C++ code above, but in Python:

 <details>
   <summary> See Python manual instrumentation example code </summary>

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ python
 #! /usr/bin/env python3
 import sys